William Blake: Politics

 Blake was not active in any well-established political party.
-His poetry consistently embodies an attitude of rebellion against the abuse of class power as documented in David Erdman's major study Blake: Prophet Against Empire: A Poet's Interpretation of the History of His Own Times (1954).
-Blake was concerned about senseless wars and the blighting effects of the Industrial Revolution.
+His poetry consistently embodies an attitude of rebellion against the abuse of class power as documented in David Erdman's study Blake: Prophet Against Empire: A Poet's Interpretation of the History of His Own Times (1954).
+Blake was concerned about senseless wars and the blighting effects of the Industrial Revolution on the mental capacites of the human.
+As Steven Goldsmith suggests, Blake viewed the emotions as anemic to politics, distracting one's mind from actual thinking into mere comfort.
 Much of his poetry recounts in symbolic allegory the effects of the French and American revolutions.
 Erdman claims Blake was disillusioned with the political outcomes of the conflicts, believing they had simply replaced monarchy with irresponsible mercantilism.
 Erdman also notes Blake was deeply opposed to slavery and believes some of his poems, read primarily as championing "free love", had their anti-slavery implications short-changed.
 A more recent study, William Blake: Visionary Anarchist by Peter Marshall (1988), classified Blake and his contemporary William Godwin as forerunners of modern anarchism.
-British Marxist historian E. P. Thompson's last finished work, Witness Against the Beast: William Blake and the Moral Law (1993), claims to show how far he was inspired by dissident religious ideas rooted in the thinking of the most radical opponents of the monarchy during the English Civil War.
+The British Marxist historian E. P. Thompson's last finished work, Witness Against the Beast: William Blake and the Moral Law (1993), claims to show how far he was inspired by dissident religious ideas rooted in the thinking of the most radical opponents of the monarchy during the English Civil War.